Friday, October 6, 2023 Blog · News

 by Leslie Bogstad

-If you are anything like me, oyster roast season is one of your favorite Lowcountry cold weather traditions.
+If you are anything like us, oyster roast season is one of your favorite Lowcountry cold weather traditions.
 If that’s the case, good news abounds!
 Oyster harvesting season opened October 1st!
 Keep reading to discover all the ways you can sustainability participate in oyster season, whether you are harvesting your own oysters right from the estuary or eating at one of the Lowcountry’s famed seafood restaurants.
 Make sure to refer to this blog post as a guide to ensure you enjoy South Carolina’s iconic oysters responsibly!

 It’s always fun when you get to go out and harvest your own oysters fresh from the salt marsh.
 Make sure you follow these key tips to help protect this precious natural resource!